 As discussed under Impact 5.4-1, Southern California has numerous active seismic faults potentially subjecting people to earthquake- and seismic-related hazards.
 Seismic activity poses two types of potential hazards for people and structures, categorized as either primary or secondary hazards.

 Primary hazards include ground rupture, ground shaking, ground displacement, subsidence, and uplift from earth movement.
 Secondary hazards include ground failure (lurch cracking, lateral spreading, and slope failure), liquefaction, water waves (seiches), movement on nearby faults (sympathetic fault movement), dam failure, and fires.
 These secondary hazards are discussed under Impact 5.4-3, below.

-The maximum peak ground acceleration anticipated for the site is 0.905 g.
-Such an event would be expected to result in a Modified Mercalli intensities of approximately "X" (See Table 5.4-1), which could result in significant damage to sloped embankments and subsurface drainage and liner facilities.
+The maximum peak ground acceleration anticipated for the site is 0.48 g 0.905 g (Geosyntec Consultants, September 2021; Appendix I-8).
+Such an event would be expected to result in a Modified Mercalli intensities of approximately "IX" (See Table 5.4-1), which could result in significant damage to sloped embankments and subsurface drainage and liner facilities.